Cypress' Glory Lithium Claystone Project in Clayton Valley, Nevada

 - Anomalous boron (B) and potassium (K) that correlate with high lithium (Li) values.

 Solubility Leach Testing of the Claystone:

-Metallurgical tests so far have shown the claystone is weak acid leachable with lithium extractions ranging up to 80% in agitated leach tests using sulfuric acid.
+Metallurgical tests so far have shown the claystone is weak acid leachable with lithium extractions over 80% in agitated leach tests using sulfuric acid.
 These high extractions indicate the dominant lithium-bearing minerals present are not hectorite, a refractory clay mineral which requires roasting to liberate the lithium.

 2017 Phase 1 Drill Program at Cypress' Glory Lithium Project: